xentrick/rustdbg/README.md

 - starting a process
 - breakpoints
 - conditions
-- Inferior Process structure for knowledgea bout the process
+- Inferior Process structure for knowledge about the process
 - general cmd line debug functions

 ## To Implement